TheOtherRolesAU/TheOtherRoles/README.zh_tw.md

 We are still improving the role assignment system.
 It's not that intuitive right now, but it's more flexible than the older one if you're using it right.

-First you need to choose how many special roles of each kind (Impostor/Neutral/Crewmate) you want in the game.
+First you need to choose how many special roles of each kind (偽裝者/Neutral/Crewmate) you want in the game.
-The count you set will only be reached, if there are enough Crewmates/Impostors in the game and if enough roles are set to be in the game (i.e. they are set to > 0%).
+The count you set will only be reached, if there are enough Crewmates/偽裝者s in the game and if enough roles are set to be in the game (i.e. they are set to > 0%).
 The roles are then being distributed as follows:
 - First all roles that are set to 100% are being assigned to arbitrary players
-- After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (there exists a ticket pool for Crewmates, Neutrals and Impostors).
-Then the roles will be selected randomly from the pools as long it's possible (until the selected number is reached, until there are no more Crewmates/Impostors or until there are no more tickets).
+- After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (there exists a ticket pool for Crewmates, Neutrals and 偽裝者s).
+Then the roles will be selected randomly from the pools as long it's possible (until the selected number is reached, until there are no more Crewmates/偽裝者s or until there are no more tickets).
 If a role is selected from the pool, obviously all the tickets of that role are being removed.
-- The Mafia, Lovers and Mini are being selected independently (without using the ticket system) according to the spawn chance you selected.
-After that the Crewmate, Neutral and Impostor roles are selected and assigned in a random order.
+- The 黑手黨, 戀人 and 迷你 are being selected independently (without using the ticket system) according to the spawn chance you selected.
+After that the Crewmate, Neutral and 偽裝者 roles are selected and assigned in a random order.

 **Example:**\
 Settings: 2 special Crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\